 Design and Features

-The bag attaches to your saddle rails with two buckle straps, and to your seatpost with two sturdy velcro straps.
+Considering its price I think the RockBros seat bag is impressively well designed and fully featured.
+The bag attaches to your saddle rails with two buckle straps, and to your seatpost with two sturdy velcro straps (many bags only use one strap here).
 The seatpost attachment comes with a foam insert that helps with stability.
 Here’s a close-up showing the attachment system (the strap going around the blue bag on top is my own addition):

-The top is nicely designed, with a net of shock cord for stuffing extra layers and a whole strip of attachment points for a tail light.
-The roll closure is lined with velcro, which keeps your stuff from spilling out every time you leave it sitting open for a moment.
+The top is nicely designed, with a web of shock cord for stuffing extra layers and a whole strip of attachment points for a tail light.
+The roll closure is lined with velcro, a brilliant idea that keeps your stuff from spilling out every time you leave it sitting open for a moment.

-The capacity of 14 liters rivals even the most premium seat bags.
-Though it looks pretty funny and can be a tad unwieldy when stuffed to the limit, the flexibility is definitely appreciated on longer trips.
+The capacity of 14 liters rivals even the most premium seat bags, and is larger than most other budget seat bags.
+It’s not lightweight, but neither is the rest of your setup if you need a 14 liter seat bag.
+Though it looks pretty funny and can be a tad unwieldy when stuffed to the limit, I definitely appreciate the flexibility that such a large capacity offers on longer trips.

-How much space do you need?
-Officially, the RockBros seat bag needs 5 inches of exposed seatpost, and 7-8 inches between seat and rear tire.
+This is a big bag.
+How much space do you need above your rear tire?
+Officially, the RockBros seat bag needs 5 inches of exposed seatpost and 7-8 inches between seat and rear tire.

-Here’s my own experience: measure straight down from the back of your seat rails (where the bag will attach) to where that vertical line intersects with your rear tire.
-If this distance is around 7.5 inches or less, you will need to be a bit careful with how you pack the bag, and you will want to minimize strap sag on bumpy terrain.
+Here’s my own experience: measure straight down from the back of your seat rails (where the bag will attach) to where that vertical line encounters your rear tire.
+If this distance is around 7.5 inches or less, you will need to be careful with how you pack the RockBros seat bag, and you will want to minimize strap sag on bumpy terrain.

 It’s still possible to use this bag if you’re in this clearance range, but it might require some fiddling.
 See Problems and Solutions below for some workaround ideas.

-Basic bikepacking principles apply: put the heaviest things closest to the attachment point and the center of the bike.
+Basic bikepacking packing principles apply: put the heaviest things closest to the attachment point and the center of the bike.
 In a seat bag this minimizes side-to-side swing and potential effects on bike handling.
-For me, this means I often stuff a can of food (cold ravioli for dinner, yum) into the awkwardly shaped spot at the far inside.

 When I need even more capacity, I sometimes strap things to the outside top of the bag, near the saddle.
 Be sure to tether them so they can’t bounce off!